Custom Holds

 Now place the bolt into the hold and then place that by hand into the hole you have just drilled.
 Then with your T-bar You can tighten the hold.

-If you are unsure about any of these steps then please call us or drop us an email, were we will sure to help you.
+If you are unsure about any of these steps then please call us or drop us an email.